May 23, 2013

 As the economy worsened and owners couldn't afford to care for pets, I got as many dogs as I could out of Southern California shelters before they were put to sleep.

-The surgeries, daily medical care, kenneling and transporting costs for over 1300 dogs from Southern to Northern California every weekend added up on my own personal credit cards.
+The surgeries, daily medical care, kenneling and transporting costs for so many dogs from Southern to Northern California every weekend added up on my own personal credit cards.

 I couldn't stand to see so many dogs get put to sleep when I knew that people in other locations wanted them.
 So I just keep going and going for as long as I could.

-I was separated from my cocker spaniels and family every Friday through Sunday while I drove almost a thousand miles from Southern to Northern California.
+I was separated from my own cocker spaniels and family every Friday through Sunday while I drove a thousand miles from Southern to Northern California.

 I did this because the Southern California shelters had thousands of dogs getting put to sleep, while the Northern California shelters didn't have the breeds of dogs that potential adopters wanted.